Breast Lift Surgery after Implant Removal or Replacement

 - But in our practice, we find that most women who have sought additional breast volume and more shapely cleavage – reasons they choose to have breast implant surgery in the first place – choose to keep the volume even later in life, when it’s time for a lift after raising children, experiencing changes in weight or skin resiliency, and/or going through menopause.

-Phone us today for a consultation appointment in our Melbourne rooms.
+Phone us today for a consultation appointment in our Melbourne or Sydney rooms.

 Part 2 is going to be published shortly – be sure you sign up for our newsletters to stay informed.